top of page

 Susan

-Susan is the Saturday girl.
+Susan is the Sunday girl.
 She hails from NYC but has lived in East Dulwich for sixteen years.
 With a degree from Hampshire College, she's done every job an artist might do on the side including stints as a diamond expert and pastry chef.
 When she’s not in the bookshop, she does freelance comms for charities.

 Her current picks are Milkman by Anna Burns; The Kukotsky Enigma by